hashptl/auto-annotated-portfolio/content/pages/index.md

       interested in finding ways to enable "rhizomatic" thinking through materials such as interactive softwares, films, digital artefacts and literary pieces.
-Additionally, I am deeply invested in understanding the impact of unrestrained technological progress on human civilization through a policymaking approach.
+Additionally, I am deeply invested in understanding the impact of unrestrained technological progress, and planetary-scale data on the human civilization through a policymaking approach.
+Also skilled in fashion technology, critique and building compelling brand narratives, i intend on
     styles:
       self:
         height: auto